Body Plethysmography Vector Image

 This law is highly relevant in respiratory care.
 For example, during breathing, changes in thoracic volume lead to changes in pressure, allowing air to move in and out of the lungs.
 It’s also the principle behind body plethysmography, where lung volumes are calculated by measuring pressure changes inside a sealed chamber.

-Limitations of Body Plethysmography
+Advantages of Body Plethysmography

 Body Plethysmography Practice Questions